 iPhone / iPod Touch

-The iPhone and iPod Touch only support a subset of all the SOS Remote App features described above for the iPad.
+The SOS Remote app for the iPhone and iPod Touch was deprecated in 2015 and only support a subset of all the SOS Remote App features described above for the iPad.
 In particular, the following IS NOT supported:

 - Volume Control